kaygun/2024-Spring-388E/lectures/lecture-01.md

 - to gain practical know-how on basic ML algorithms
 - to learn how to apply ML algorithms to problems
 - to learn how to analyze results

+### Books

+The following books are freely available on the web.

+* T. Hastie, R. Tibshirani, and J. Friedman.  [*The Elements of Statistical Learning.*](https://www.sas.upenn.edu/~fdiebold/NoHesitations/BookAdvanced.pdf)
+* M. P. Deisenroth, A. A. Faisal, and C. S. Ong. [*Mathematics For Machine Learning*.](https://mml-book.github.io/book/mml-book.pdf)
+* I. Goodfellow, Y. Bengio, and A. Courville. [*Deep Learning*.](https://www.deeplearningbook.org/)

+### Other resources

+For the computational homeworks you may need the following:

+- A. Müller and S. Guido *Introduction to Machine Learning with Python: A Guide for Data Scientists 1st Edition*.
+- A. Geron. *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow Concepts, Tools, and Techniques to Build Intelligent Systems*
+- J. VanderPlas, *Python Data Science Handbook*.

 ### Who am I?